Kiriruso/pyfactoring/README.md

 # Show difference rather than format files
 diff = false

+# Format files even if they have been formatted before
+force = false

 # Number of workers for file analysis
 workers = 1